developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/programming_practices/index.md

 ##Checking EMDK Version on Device

-Zebra Technologies Mobile Devices running the KitKat Android OS will have the EMDK device runtime built-in, but devices running Jelly Bean Android OS will not have the EMDK device runtime built-in.
-The EMDK version on the device can be checked either by manually or programmatically.
+Zebra mobile devices running Android KitKat have the EMDK device runtime built in; devices running Android Jelly Bean and Android versions newer than KitKat do not.
+The EMDK version on the device can be checked manually or programmatically.

 ###Manual Steps
-Goto Settings > Apps > All > EMDK Service.
-Click on EMDK Service icon to see the version.
+Go to Settings > Apps > All > EMDK Service.
+Click on the EMDK Service icon to see the version.

 ###Programmatic Steps